Can You Pray in Hagia Sophia? (2026)

 My experience praying at Hagia Sophia

-Five minutes into my entering Hagia Sophia the attendants stretched the rope and urged all visitors to go behind it.
+Five minutes after I entered Hagia Sophia, the attendants stretched a rope and urged all visitors to go behind it.
 That was when I made the split-second decision to go past the rope and join the crowd of Muslims.
-I basically decided to answer the question of whether I can pray in Hagia Sophia first-hand.

-So there I am, having overstepped the limits of my own piety, both literally and figuratively.
+So there I am, having overstepped the limits of my piety, both literally and figuratively.
+I am not a Muslim, and although I know a lot about Islam, I don’t follow its rules and have never prayed.

 Muslims gathered for the Maghrib Muslim prayer in Hagia Sophia